Tracy Bonham

 Grade: C

-2010: (I think I was too harsh…unbelievable disappointment, after all, generates unbelievable frustration) Grade: C+
+2010: I think I was too harsh…unbelievable disappointment, after all, generates unbelievable frustration.

 Unplugged (1996)

 Live albums, in general, are a good barometer for differentiating between a good band and a good studio band.
-Stripped of their power and the aided-by-studio vocals of frontman Layne Staley, this performance is almost embarassing.
+Stripped of their power and the aided-by-studio vocals of frontman Layne Staley, this performance is almost embarrassing.
 Power and/or melodic appeal without mechanical aid are indications of a good natural singer, and Staley displays neither here.
-An extreme disappointment to me, and a waste of fine material.
 I can’t pretend I even listened to the whole album more than once.
 I don’t get paid for this, and my paranoia kept insisting it sucked.

 Grade: D+

-2010: (Horrible renditions of really good songs can’t destroy them completely) Grade: C+
+2010: Horrible renditions of really good songs can’t destroy them completely.

 Aerosmith